Frequently Asked Questions about COVID-19

 There is currently no vaccine or treatment specific to COVID-19.
 Individuals with COVID-19 should drink plenty of fluids and get plenty of rest.
 For more information about COVID-19 visit here.
 Please speak to your healthcare provider regarding all treatment options.

 Statistics and Case Counts

-Breakdowns by municipality are provided in the new weekly summary reports posted on our website.
+Breakdowns by municipality are provided on our Local Data page.
 The risk of COVID-19 exists in all communities and should be treated as such.

 The high prevalence of chronic medical conditions among people who use drugs suggests that they may be at higher risk of getting infected with COVID-19.
 Recreational drug use is linked with reduced pulmonary function and immune suppression, both of which are risk factors for COVID-19.
 Because COVID-19 attacks the lungs, people who smoke or vape drugs are likely to experience severe respiratory symptoms if they become infected.
 With evidence showing that the odds of COVID-19 infection becoming severe is 14 times higher among people who had a history of smoking compared to those who don’t smoke, more attention should be focused on people within this population.
 Some examples of severe respiratory complications from drug use include;